 What makes Jack Canfield a great self help writer is that he is very down to Earth compared to his contemporaries.

 Do one thing you think your cannot do.
 How?
 I’ve written a guide to overcoming fear in your life to get you started.
-When you do one thing you think you cannot do, you’ll start to turn can’t into can (can of soup…?)
+When you do one thing you think you cannot do, you’ll start to turn can’t into can.

-Dale Carnegie (A.K.A author of How To Win Friends And influence People)
+4. Dale Carnegie (A.K.A author of How To Win Friends And influence People)

-As a self help guru he’s most famous for the absolutely brilliant book on communication, “How To Win Friends And Influence People” (which I really recommend you read).
+As a self help guru he’s most famous for the absolutely brilliant book on communication, “How To Win Friends And Influence People”.

 Among Dale Carnegie’s most important teachings are the idea (and now proven fact) that you can change the behavior of other people by changing the way you act towards them.
 He’s also famous for the beautiful quote about gratitude below.

-How To Do It: Be thankful for what you have in life.
-This breeds a mentality of having rather than wanting.
+Have the attitude of gratitude.
+Be thankful for what you have in life.
+This creates a mindset of having rather than wanting.

 Jon Kabat Zinn is not as famous as some of the other self help gurus on this list.
 But don’t let that phase you.

 Jon Kabat Zinn essentially took the teachings of Thich Naht Hahn and brought them to the West.
 His central teachings revolve around mindfulness and Mindfulness Based Stress Reduction.
 He advocates getting in touch with the senses and being alive to the world.

-Best Jon Kabat Zinn Quote: “Wherever you go, there you are”
+Best Jon Kabat Zinn Quote:

 Wayne Dyer has been all over the TV with his PBS specials.
 And thank goodness for that because Wayne Dyer was a truly beautiful and inspiring man (and one of the guys who inspired me to get into spirituality myself many years ago).

 How To Do It: Don’t just accept your own thoughts and beliefs as gospel.
 Challenge the way you look at the world.
 Look at things in new ways.
 This will change your perception of reality.
 Why not start by changing your beliefs about yourself.

 Covey studies as a Harvard MBA student and approaches self help with a business mentality.
 His advice is practical, straight-up no nonsense facts.

-Napoleon Hill (A.K.A Thank And Grow Rich)
+8. Napoleon Hill (Author of Thank And Grow Rich)

 This was followed by “Think and Grow Rich.”
 The book advocated 17 success principles, of which the first is “Definition of Purpose.”

 Best Napoleon Hill Quote :

 Stop wishing on the future.
 Write down your life goal.
 State it precisely.
 Now attached a date to it.
 Pin it on the wall.
 You now have an official statement of what you will achieve and when.
 Now go do it.